nervosys/AutonomousDrivingCookbook/DistributedRL/README.md

 ## Overview

 In this tutorial, you will learn how to train a distributed deep reinforcement learning model for autonomous driving leveraging the power of cloud computing.
 This tutorial serves as an introduction to training deep learning AD models at scale.
-Through the course of this tutorial you will learn how to set up a cluster of virtual machine nodes running the [AirSim simulation environment](https://github.com/Microsoft/AirSim) and then distribute a training job across the nodes to train a model to steer a car through the Neighborhood environment in AirSim using reinforcement learning.
+Through the course of this tutorial you will learn how to set up a cluster of virtual machine nodes running the [AutonomySim simulation environment](https://github.com/nervosys/AutonomySim) and then distribute a training job across the nodes to train a model to steer a car through the Neighborhood environment in AutonomySim using reinforcement learning.
 A visualization of this process on four such VM nodes can be seen below.

 ![car_driving_1](car_driving_1.gif)![car_driving_2](car_driving_2.gif)
 ![car_driving_3](car_driving_3.gif)![car_driving_4](car_driving_4.gif)